Skip to main content

 Configuring Next.js App Router for Server-Side Email Generation

 Next.js route handlers execute server-side by default.
 Create src/app/api/send/route.ts.
-Use @react-email/render to synchronously compile JSX into static HTML strings.
+Use @react-email/render to compile JSX into static HTML strings.

 import { NextResponse } from 'next/server';